ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 **Incorrect Select**

 Incorrect select applies to a range of data types.
 For this, select the sample to have noise added.
-For those selected, randomly select a different option from the correct one.
-This is randomly chosen from the list of options in `this csv <https://github.com/ihmeuw/vivarium_research_prl/blob/main/noise/incorrect_select_options.csv>`_.
+For those selected, randomly select a new option.
+This is chosen from the list of options in `this csv <https://github.com/ihmeuw/vivarium_research_prl/blob/main/src/vivarium_research_prl/noise/incorrect_select_options.csv>`_.
 Note that for relationship to head of household, this includes the full list of options, not just those seen in the household.

 Limitations:

 - For single person homes, incorrectly selecting relationship to head of household does not make as much sense.
 However, we continue with it here anyways.
 - Incorrect selection likely takes place in a logical way, and might persist across observers (e.g., trans or nonbinary people "incorrectly" selecting a sex; confusion with different race/ethnicity groups; selecting a state from a prior address) however, we are not including this complexity.
+- The current version of the function does not enforce that the new selection is different than the original selection.
+This means that some rows designated for incorrect selection will not actually be incorrect.
+This is especially important for sex as there are only 2 options to select.

 **"Borrowed" SSN**

 Borrowing SSNs is defined in the simulation NOT in noise functions separately.
 It will NOT be individually configurable by the end user.
 No further action is needed in the noise functions for this component.

+**Missing Data**

+All data types have a probability of being missing.
+This could mean that the input was left blank, that an answer was refused, or that the answer was illegible or unintelligible.
+The function will remove the real data and replace it with N/A.

+Limitations:

+- Some users would likely have a significant amount of missing data instead of missed data being spread across all users.
+This could be due to privacy concerns, how the response was submitted, or user errors.
+We will not include this simulant level variation.
+- With current versions of the census and many other forms online, there is less opportunity for missing data.
+It might be replaced with fake names or similar approaches, as outlined separately above.
+However, in mail-in forms or in person recording there is still an opportunity for missing data.
+We include it here despite these limitations.

 .. todo::